EchterAlsFake/PHUB/README.md

 accessing account features, video downloading, and a lot more.

 > [!WARNING]
-> The documentation for this project is a bit outdated.
-I don't have the time to do it, but if you are willing to help, PRs are welcome!

-> [!CAUTION]
 > This project is probably against Pornhub TOS.
 Use at your own risks.

 ## Installation